LittleImprovementsCustom/LittleImprovementsCustom/README.md

 npm install
 ```

+> Note the following step is only necessary if you are wanting to download packs.
+If you are just trying to develop the frontend, you don't need to set up dropbox.

+Create a new app at https://www.dropbox.com/developers/apps and give it the permissions `files.content.write`, `files.content.read` and `sharing.write`.
+Generate an access token.
+Create a new file `.env.example` (in `/src/` based off of `.env.example`).
+The `DBXACCESSTOKEN` should be the access token you just generated on dropbox.com.

 ### Running

 To run and host the project, run the following your command line from the `src` folder: